All news

 It is also important who has to prove the reason for the rescheduling.
 If it is established that the worker did not work on the days specified in the timetable, it is for the employer to prove that the change was made at the worker's request and in the worker's interest.
 However, the mere fact that the employer does not have a realistic opportunity to change the working timetable within the time-limits laid down in the Labour Code is not sufficient to prove that the change was made at his own initiative.

-Recent Supreme Court case law - https://www.infolex.lt/tp/2339219
+The latest Supreme Court case in judicial practice - https://www.infolex.lt/tp/2339219